“Stand up straight and realize who you are, that you tower over your circumstances.”

 Movement in a variety of different directions and positions can change the feeling of postural stiffness.
 Diaphragmatic breathing is another form of movement but from the inside out, thus creating change on how the body feels and moves.

 Diaphragmatic breathing works on both the mobility of your thoracic cage through rib movement and the strength of your core due to its position as the roof of the core.
 Its activity as a core muscle works in conjunction with the transverse abdominus, internal and external obliques, quadratus lumborum, and the pelvic floor muscles.
+Read more here on the breath/ pelvic floor connection.

 Core and pelvic floor function